ext-ffmpeg

 A PHP extension that binds the FFmpeg libraries directly — in pure C against the

 Zend API.
-Open, probe, and transcode media with a real object model and real typed
+Open, probe, filter, and transcode media with a real object model and

 - 01